aegir-project/documentation/docs/community.md

 Aegir is often present at many of the popular DrupalCamps and DrupalCons, either as a formal session or in smaller BOF sessions.

 We encourage users who are confident in using Aegir to demonstrate it at any relevant events they attend, and to post slides/screencasts so that others can benefit.
+Examples are in the [resources section](community/resources) of these docs.

 Blogs